Schuster-j/maneuverRecognition/README.md

     Using cpu device

-### Defining model architecture and initializing the model <a name="heading--2-4-1"/>
+### 2.4.1 Defining model architecture and initializing the model <a name="heading--2-4-1"/>
-The modelling module can then be used to create and use a pytorch LSTM model.
+The *modelling* module can then be used to create and use a pytorch LSTM model.
 The base structure of the model is already defined and consists of a LSTM layer, two linear fully connected layers with a dropout of 0.3 and a final linear layer for multi class classification.
 Different configurations have been tested for this use case, but with the following parameters the architecture of the model can be configured individually:

-- hidden_size: The number of features in the hidden state.
+- n_features: The number of expected features in the input x.
+- n_classes: Number of classes for classification layer.
+- n_hidden: Number of features in the hidden state of the LSTM layer.
-- lstm_layers: Number of stacked LSTM layers.
+- n_layers: Number of stacked LSTM layers.
-- lstm_dropout: Rate of applied dropout in LSTM layers.
+- lstm_dropout: Value of applied dropout in LSTM layers.
+- n_features_linear1: Number of features in first linear layer.
+- n_features_linear2: Number of features in second linear layer.
+- linear_dropout: Value of applied dropout between first and second linear layer.